khSardor26/the_STANDARD_blueprint/README.md

 # CleanArchitecture.Blueprint

-A small .NET API blueprint for future clean architecture projects.
+A small .NET API blueprint for future clean architecture projects, Using this template you can kickstart your project.

 ## Solution Structure